The Six Million Dollar Man (1973-1978): Gone But Not Forgotten

 Of note, the 2nd film was written by TV legend Glen A Larson.

-The first season of the series would quickly introduce the familiar sound effects and special effects that fans are familiar with.
+The Six Million Dollar Man season 1 would quickly introduce the familiar sound effects and special effects that fans are familiar with.
 You know the ones.
 Slow motion fast running, the eyeball thing, the bionics thing, and the all-important intro where Oscar tells us that “We can rebuild him.
 We have the technology.
 We can make him better than he was.
 Better, stronger, faster.”

 the six million dollar man